MicrosoftTranslator/NTREX/README.md

 # NTREX
-NTREX -- News Test References for MT Evaluation
+NTREX -- News Test References for MT Evaluation from English into a total of 128 target languages.

 ## Updates
 Data package has been released on 11/24/2022.
 Enjoy!